imason5/Invaders-Possibly-From-Space-/README.md

 ## Description

 A Space Invaders game made with HTML5 Canvas, CSS and JavaScript.
-Theme inspiration taken from the 1980's arcade game, and from an episode of [Futurama](https://futurama.fandom.com/wiki/Anthology_of_Interest_II).
-Some twists on the original game include:
+Theme inspiration taken from the late 1970's arcade game, and from an episode of [Futurama](https://futurama.fandom.com/wiki/Anthology_of_Interest_II).

-- Powerups
-- Boss ships
--

 <hr>